Scroll to top

 Bodyguard Hire

-Close protection officers for oil and gas sector executives, corporate principals, and senior officials visiting Baku.
+Close protection officers with Caspian region experience for oil and gas sector executives, corporate principals, and senior officials visiting Baku.

 Executive Protection

-Full security details for executives attending SOCAR-related business, COP29 activities, and major energy sector engagements in Azerbaijan.
+Full security details for executives attending SOCAR meetings, major energy sector engagements, and bilateral government meetings in Azerbaijan.

 Security Drivers

-Vetted drivers for Baku International Airport transfers, city movement, and intercity travel to the Absheron Peninsula energy installations.
+Vetted drivers for Heydar Aliyev International Airport transfers, city movement, and travel to Absheron Peninsula energy installations.

 Residential Security